 Keeping your appointment

 It is really important you keep your appointment and arrive on time.
 If you think you cannot attend the appointment you need to call the GP practice as soon as you can.
 This is really important so they can give the appointment to someone else.
-Be aware, if you arrive late your appointment will be cancelled.
+Be aware, if you arrive late, your appointment will be cancelled.

 When you arrive for your appointment

 You will find a reception desk and waiting area in the GP practice.
-When you arrive, you will need to tell the person on the reception desk you have arrived so they know you are there for your appointment.
+When you arrive, you will need to tell the person on the reception desk you have arrived, so that they know you are there for your appointment.
 Some practices have a computer screen you can use to do this.

 The receptionist or computer will ask you to confirm your name, address and date of birth.